google/perfetto/docs/visualization/perfetto-ui-release-process.md

 ```

 The state of `channels.json` in the other branches is irrelevant, the release
-infrastructure only looks at the `master` branch to determine the pinning of
+infrastructure only looks at the `main` branch to determine the pinning of
 each channel.

 After the `channels.json` CL lands, the build infrastructure will pick it up